sheikxm/AI-Powered-CRM/README.md

 We’re excited about the potential of this AI-powered CRM and will continue to expand its capabilities over time!

 Contributing
 We welcome contributions from the community!
 If you would like to contribute to the project, please fork the repository and create a pull request.
-Make sure to follow our code of conduct and contribution guidelines.
+Make sure to follow our code of conduct and contribution guidelines..